Did you know that every black doesn't dye the same?

 HotBlack

-Best tub dyed in hot (150° to 180°F) water.
-Tub dyes with a deep but bluish black cast on cotton.
+Best for tub dyeing in hot (150° - 180°F) water.
+Gives a deep bluish black on cotton.
 With Soda Ash on silk it's a deep blackish brown; with vinegar on silk, came out black in our tests and a lighter shade of black on wool.
-Tie-dye came out blue black for us in warm ambient room temp of 75°F or more!
+It can be used for tie-dye but you need to mix with HOT tap water, use your urea, and then either batch it under black plastic in the sun in the summer, or under a heated blanket (protected by plastic, of course) in the colder temperatures.
+Our tie-dye results came out blue-black, when the dye was batched at a warm ambient room temp of 75°F or more!
 If you are looking for a different black, give it a try.
 The only Fiber Reactive black that works on silk!
 Also the BEST Fiber Reactive black for Discharging!

 Shop Now >